History of Bates College: 2012–2023: Spencer era

-It was announced soon after that the Vice President of Institutional Policy of Harvard University, Clayton Spencer was to be appointed as her successor.
+It was announced soon after that the Vice President of Institutional Policy of Harvard University, Clayton Spencer was to be appointed as Hansen's successor.
 On Friday, Oct.
 26, 2012, Spencer assumed the presidency.
-Her subsequent inauguration speech, "Questions Worth Asking" drew 2,500 students, faculty, alumni, and distinguished members of the American collegiate educational system in Merrill Gymnasium.
 In February 2016, a gift of $19 million was given to Bates in support of the new academic programs.
 1980 alumnus, Michael Bonney and his wife, Alison Grott Bonney gave $10 million, the largest donation by a single party in the history of Bates.
-The central administration also announced the development new areas of study, including a new program resolving around Computer Programing called Computational and Digital Studies.
-At the start of 2016, the college's central administration, Lane Hall announced the construction of Kalperis Hall and Chu Hall to house students for the 2017 academic year, after a donation of $10 million was made by Michael and Elizabeth Kalperis Chu.
-In the 2016 fiscal year, the college raised $28.2 million, which broke the 2006 record and marked the third year the college's fundraising has increased by 30 percent annually.

-In May 2017, Spencer launched the "Bates + You" fundraising campaign–the largest ever undertaken by the college–totaling $300 million to fund facilities, financial aid, the operational fund, and the endowment.
-The campaign was met with a $50 million donation from Michael Bonney, and has reached $160 million toward its total goal as of May 2017.
+Bates announced the development new areas of study, including a new program resolving around Computer Programing called Computational and Digital Studies.
+In May 2017, Spencer launched a large-scale fundraising campaign – the largest ever undertaken by the college – totaling $300 million to fund facilities, financial aid, the operational fund, and the endowment.
+The campaign was met with a $50 million donation by Bonney.